Bigpawn/eboard/README.md

 # eboard
-an blackboard implementation based on html canvas.
+An blackboard implementation based on html canvas.

 For developer: